William Mulholland

 William Mulholland (September 11, 1855 – July 22, 1935) was an Irish American self-taught civil engineer who was responsible for building the infrastructure to provide a water supply that allowed Los Angeles to grow into the largest city in California.
 As the head of a predecessor to the Los Angeles Department of Water and Power, Mulholland designed and supervised the building of the Los Angeles Aqueduct, a 233 mi system to move water from Owens Valley to the San Fernando Valley.
-The creation and operation of the aqueduct led to the disputes known as the California Water Wars.
+The creation and operation of the aqueduct led to the disputes known as the California water wars.
 In March 1928, Mulholland's career came to an end when the St. Francis Dam failed just over 12 hours after he and his assistant gave it a safety inspection.

 Early life

 William Mulholland was born in Belfast, Ireland, part of the United Kingdom.
 His parents Hugh and Ellen Mulholland were Dubliners and they returned to the city a few years after William's birth.
 His younger brother, Hugh Jr., was born in 1856.
 At the time of Mulholland's birth, his father was working as a guard for the Royal Mail.
 In 1862, when William was seven years old, his mother died.
-Three years later his father remarried.
+Three years later, his father remarried.
 William was educated at O'Connell School by the Christian Brothers in Dublin.
 After having been beaten by his father for receiving bad marks in school, Mulholland ran off to sea.

 At 15, Mulholland was a member of the British Merchant Navy.
 He spent the next four years as a seaman on Gleniffer, making at least 19 Atlantic crossings to ports in North America and the Caribbean.
-In 1874 he disembarked in New York and headed west to Michigan where he worked a summer on a Great Lakes freighter and the winter in a lumber camp.
+In 1874, he disembarked in New York City and headed west to Michigan, where he worked a summer on a Great Lakes freighter and the winter in a lumber camp.

-After nearly losing a leg in a logging accident, he moved to Ohio where he worked as a handyman.
-Mulholland reconnected with his brother Hugh, and in December 1876 they stowed away on a ship in New York bound for California.
-They were discovered in Panama and were forced to leave the ship.
+After nearly losing a leg in a logging accident, he moved to Ohio, where he worked as a handyman.
+Mulholland reconnected with his brother Hugh, and in December 1876, they stowed away on a ship in New York bound for California.
+They were discovered in Panama, and were forced to leave the ship.
 They then walked over 47 miles through jungle to Balboa.
 Mulholland arrived in Los Angeles in 1877.